 Commencing an action by writ or originating motion

-You also need to develop your 'statement of claim'.
-Your statement of claim must clearly state the nature of your allegation and cause of the claim, as well as the Act (if any) under which your claim is being made.
+If you are filing a statement of claim you must clearly state the nature of your allegations and cause of the claim, as well as the Act (if any) under which your claim is being made.
 It will also need to specify the orders that you are seeking the Court to make (that is, the relief or remedy that you want the Court to impose).